 We’re especially interested in writing that crosses boundaries in genre or geography, and voices that aren’t often heard in mainstream publications.
-The best way to see what we mean by this is to order a copy of our latest issue.
+The best way to see what we mean by this is to read our latest issue online.
 All of our submissions go through a rigorous editorial board process.
 We consider ourselves a “teaching journal,” in that one of our main goals is to give LSSU English and creative writing students editing and publishing opportunities prior to graduation.
-Visual art is only considered from residents of Michigan or Ontario in order to provide an outlet where area artists may publish their work.
+Every year, student interns read alongside faculty editors as part of the full editorial board and publish book reviews.

-We only accept submissions via this online form during our official reading period.
+We only accept unpublished work for which writers can grant us first North American serial rights.
+We only accept submissions via Submittable during our official reading period.
 Submissions emailed, mailed, or sent outside of our reading period will not be read.
 Please follow the guidelines for each genre.
-Please note that we do not accept multiple submissions during our reading periods.
+Please note that we do not accept multiple submissions in a single genre during our reading periods, unless you are specifically invited to resubmit by the editors.
+Because we are allowed only a set number of submissions per month, we discourage writers from withdrawing and resubmitting.
+Rather than withdrawing, please feel free to attach a note to your submission.
+Repeated withdrawals may force us to close our reading period early.
 For writers who have been previously published in Border Crossing, please wait one year after publication before submitting again.
-Please note that we only consider work that is unpublished at the time of submission and that you must be able to offer us first North American serial rights.
+Also please note that the editors may make minor copyedits to your work upon acceptance.